-The Nemanja Lađić exhibition Extended Landscape tries to place us in a space, environment or milieu with no divisions between the real and digital, online and offline, natural and artificial, city(culture) and nature, local and global.
-The textures we see in the three video installations are destabilized landscapes, regions of intensity, blocks of becoming, which come to us by merging of the natural and artificial.
-These are programmed and projected landscapes, composites made up of documentary photographs and videos and digital elements (hardware, software and algorithmic).
-The narrative is completely reduced so that the focus can be placed on the problematic of the environment – in terms of form (video installations and large projection dimensions), of content (scenes of the flow of urban everyday life) and finally, of problematizing the logic of production of these landscapes.
+The Nemanja Ladjic exhibition “Extended Landscape” tries to confronts us with a space, environment or milieu where there are no divisions between the real and digital, online and offline, natural and artificial, city/culture and nature, local and global.
+The textures we see in the three video installations are destabilized landscapes, regions of intensity, blocks of becoming, which come to us by merging the natural and the artificial.
+These are programmed and projected landscapes, composites made up of documentary photographs and videos as well of digital elements (hardware-, software- and algorithmic).
+The narrative of both the exhibition and its exhibits is completely reduced so that the focus can be placed on the problematic of the environment – in terms of the formats (video installations with sound, large projection dimensions, immersion), of content (scenes of the everyday urban flow) and finally, with Ladjic formal action of accumulating and manipulating sensoral data, programming and employing algorithms, which inself problematize the logic of the production of the visible landscapes.

-In addition to the geometric, visible and measurable space that we associate with Euclidean geometry and the “analogue language”, which Deleuze and Guattari call the “striated“ space, Lađić introduces the problematic of the “smooth” – mathematical or acoustic space, associated with arithmetic and fractal geometry, intensive topology and non-pulsed time.
+In addition to the geometric, visible and measurable space, that we associate with Euclidean geometry and the analogue language – a space which is in Deleuze and Guattari called striated, Ladjic now introduces the problematic of the smooth – mathematical or acoustic space, associated with arithmetic and fractal geometry, intensive topology and non-pulsed time.
 The smooth space is unlimited, undivided and open; it is a vectorial space in which the digital code language operates with its internalized tensions, making that space, and distribution in it, inaccessible to the human eye.
-In Deleuze and Guattari, these two spaces are connected with the help of the “holey” space, that is, the metallic (telematic) line that represents “an affect of the smooth space”.
+In Deleuze and Guattari, these two spaces are connected with the help of the holey space, that is, the metallic (telematic) line that carries “an affect of the smooth space”.

-Finally, it can be concluded that, although Lađić’s practice implies work with video installations, the research itself remains essentially related to his original commitment to sculpture and research into the problematic of space and materiality.
-At this exhibition, Lađić makes this problematic more complex and widens it; he does not treat space (only) as a space of architecture, but also introduces the issues of its configuration and structuration, thus bringing in the problems of territoriality and the process logic of telematic infrastructures and digital archives.
-So, to the political Extensio, as a spatial-temporal framework of the state and, in general, the striated political space, he adds the intensive Spatium of global capital; along with the visual space, the space of tactile (haptic) and sonorous (sound) qualities.
+Finally, it can be concluded that, although Ladjic’s practice implies work with computer installations with projection and techniques of post-production, his research as well as the exhibition setting remain essentially related to his original commitment to sculpture and research into the problematic of space and materiality.
+At this exhibition, Ladjic makes this problematic more complex and widens it; he does not treat space (only) as a space of architecture, but also introduces the issues of its configuration and structuration, thus bringing to the forefront questions of the territoriality of the smooth space and the process logic of telematic infrastructures and digital archives (databanks).
+To the political Extensio, as a spatial-temporal framework of the state and, in general, striated political space, he adds the intensive Spatium of global capital; along with the visual space, the space of tactile (haptic) and sonorous (sound) qualities.

 translated by Vesna Strika